VegaDeftwing/opinionatedeng/chapters/3-hardware.md

 Kernel modules: nouveau
 ```

-tells us I'm using the nouveau driver and kernel modules instead of one of the alternatives on the Nvida card in my system If I wanted to I could switch this over to the propiretary Nvidia driver to get a pretty nice speed boost in some applications.
+tells us I'm using the nouveau driver and kernel modules instead of one of the alternatives on the Nvida card in my system If I wanted to I could switch this over to the proprietary Nvidia driver to get a pretty nice speed boost in some applications.

 > I'm not really worried about this because I'm mostly just using the Vega56 card.
 The nvidia card is there strictly for CUDA support in some workloads.

-Much like lspci, there's also `lsusb`, which as you can imagine, tells us informaiton about the USB devices on the system.
+Much like lspci, there's also `lsusb`, which as you can imagine, tells us information about the USB devices on the system.
 I have a LOT of usb devices on this system so I'll just paste in a snippet:

 ```
 Bus 002 Device 001: ID 1d6b:0003 Linux Foundation 3.0 root hub